vuldin/raw-post-mod/README.md

 This mod reads the raw content and generates a JSON array.
 Each entry in the array is the contents of the post's paragraph.

-Here is an example of the same request above after this plugin is installed:
+Here is an example of the same request above after this plugin is installed (see the `content_rawmod` property):
 ```json
 {
   "id":19,